 Damn that gravity!
 It keeps making things droop when you really want them to rise – as fine hair can.
-If adding hair volume to your story is a glamour goal, you’ve come to the right place for tips, tricks, and products that won’t let you down.
+If adding hair volume to your story is a glamour goal, you’ve come to the right place for tips, tricks, and hair styling products that won’t let you down.

 The root of most solutions is, well, at the roots.
 Let’s start in the shower.
 Rule number 1: Keep it clean (hair, that is).
 Oils, whether from your scalp or from products are only going to weigh your hair down.
 This includes moisturizing treatments or masques, which you should apply to your dryest lengths away from your scalp.
 New Wash is a detergent-free cleanser that offers the perfect combination of cleansing and conditioning so you’ll never have to mess with those heavy cremes.